 Hay un niño pequeño allá.
 (There is a small child over there.)

 Espero que Anna haya aprobado el examen.
-(I hope Anna passed the exam.)
+(I hope Anna has passed the exam.)

-Haya is also a feminine noun, and it means beech tree.
+Haya is also a feminine noun meaning “beech tree.”

 Hay una gran haya en mi jardín.
-(There is a big beech tree in my garden.)
+(There’s a big beech tree in my garden.)

-The only reason is that haya is a feminine noun starting with an /a/ sound that carries the voice stress of the word.
-Spanish does not like it when la is followed by one of these words, so it changes la for el.
+This is because haya is a feminine noun starting with an /a/ sound that carries the voice stress of the word.
+Spanish doesn’t like it when la is followed by one of these words, so it changes la for el.

 As a feminine word, all the adjectives and determiners around it will also be feminine (and so will the definite article in the plural).

-Esta haya tiene 30 metros de alto.
-(This beech tree is 30 meters tall.)
+Esta haya bonita tiene 30 metros de alto.
+(This beautiful beech tree is 30 meters tall.)

 Las hayas son plantas caducifolias.
 (Beech trees are deciduous plants.)

-On the one hand, it is the third person singular of the present indicate (he/she/it finds).
+On the one hand, it’s the third person singular of the present indicative (he/she/it finds).

 El pirata halla un tesoro.
 (The pirate finds/discovers a treasure.)

-On the other hand, it is the second person singular of the imperative.
-The imperative is used for commands, so it is very common to see this word in math problems.
+It’s also the second person singular of the imperative.
+The imperative is used for commands, so it’s very common to see this word in math problems.

 Halla la hipotenusa del triángulo.
 (Find the hypotenuse of the triangle.)